phalcon/blog/data/posts/2015/09/2015-09-25-phalcon-2-0-8-and-2-1-0-beta2-released.md

 - Added default header: `Content-Type: "application/json; charset=UTF-8"` in method `Phalcon\Http\Response::setJsonContent`
 - Loop structure in Volt now can be passed to macros and functions as `loop.self`

-Last month, important improvements to support PHP7 have been done by the [Zephir Team](https://github.com/phalcon/zephir), so we by the Zephir Team, so we expect to have a usable version of Phalcon for PHP7 soon.
+Last month, important improvements to support PHP7 have been done by the [Zephir Team](https://github.com/phalcon/zephir), so we expect to have a usable version of Phalcon for PHP7 soon.

 ### Update/Upgrade